matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Installing dependencies
 -----------------------

-The documentation for matplotlib is generated from ReStructured Text using the Sphinx_ documentation generation tool.
+The documentation for matplotlib is generated from reStructuredText using the Sphinx_ documentation generation tool.
 There are several extra requirements that are needed to build the documentation.
 They are listed in the file `doc-requirements.txt <https://github.com/matplotlib/matplotlib/blob/master/doc-requirements.txt>`_